 Before, the only way to really tell how your iPhone's lithium-ion battery was performing was to use tools such as Geekbench and Battery Life, but now Apple has included some quick battery health checks right into iOS 11.

-Once you're running iOS 11.3 beta 2, in order to see your iPhone battery's health data, go to "Battery" in the Settings app.
+Once you're running iOS 11.3, in order to see your iPhone battery's health data, go to "Battery" in the Settings app.
 You'll still be able to see the "Battery Percentage" and "Low Power Mode" toggles, as well the Battery Usage statistics that have been around since iOS 8.
 However, a new "Battery Health (Beta)" option will be available for you to dive into.

 After tapping on "Battery Health (Beta)," you'll see two new data points called Maximum Capacity and Peak Performance Capability, which we'll explain in more detail below.